-The Layers tab in the Visual editor is useful for identifying elements in your layout and accessing them via a hierarchy that shows their relationship to each other.
-Using the Layers tab you can achieve the following:
+Use the Layers tab in the Visual Editor for identifying elements in your layout and accessing them within a list that shows their relationship to each other.

 - Troubleshoot layout issues.

-- Drag and drop elements for precision placement.
+- Drag and drop elements for precise placement.

 - Add blocks directly from the Insert tab.